Use the Lexology Navigator tool to compare the answers in this article with those for other jurisdictions.

 - double patenting restrictions;

 - inventorship requirements.

-Limits to double patenting and simultaneous rights Like most other jurisdictions, there is no double patenting in Japan, even if an inventor or applicant is the same.
+Limits to double patenting and simultaneous rights Like most other jurisdictions, there is no double patenting in Japan, even if an inventor or an applicant is the same.
 Unlike in Germany, patent and utility model rights cannot coexist in the same subject matter.

 Time limits to patentability In Japan, patents are granted for a 20-year period from the date of filing.
-In limited circumstances, patent term extensions are available for drug patents, subject to government delays in approving drugs for patient use.
+In very limited circumstances, patent term extensions are available for drug patents, subject to government delays in approving drugs for patient use.

 However, in 2002 the Tokyo High Court issued a controversial decision which implicitly recommended that the protection of medical practice under the Patent Act to be reconsidered.
 This topic is still being discussed and has reached the Japanese cabinet on several occasions.